Kairui829/wildfire-ignition-ascription/README.md

-# wildfire-ignition-ascription
+# Wildfire Ignition Ascription

-This is code for machine-learning-based wildfire ignition attribution paper
+This repository contains the code developed for machine-learning-based attribution of wildfire ignition causes.

+## Code files

+- `standard_validation.py`
+  Code used for the initial manuscript.

+- `standard_in_sample_validation__random_sampling.py`
+  Code used for the revised manuscript submitted in July 2026.
+This version implements the standard in-sample validation based on random sampling.